clojure-grimoire/grimoire/resources/1.5.0/clojure.test/compose-fixtures/docstring.md

-Composes two fixture functions, creating a new fixture functionthat combines their behavior.
+Composes two fixture functions, creating a new fixture function that combines their behavior.